All my life I’ve heard we lost the Vietnam War.

 2. The Korean War (1950-1953)

-When I first started teaching, I heard an old, wise history professor, now deceased, claim, “A hundred years from now, historians will look back on the twentieth century and see it was one long American struggle against various fascisms.”
+When I first started teaching, I heard an old, wise history professor, a friend and colleague, now deceased, claim, “A hundred years from now, historians will look back on the twentieth century and see it was one long American struggle against various totalitarianisms.”

 I had never heard that before, so my first instinct was skepticism.
 But as I thought about it, I concluded he was obviously right.
 I discussed it with colleagues of my generation, and they had never heard it before, either.
 But they also saw the wisdom in his assessment.